 But I digress.
 Back when R&B was considered pop, The Drifters, an R&B band, scored a list of hits such as This Magic Moment (1960), Save the Last Dance for Me (1960), Up On the Roof (1963), On Broadway (1963) and Under the Boardwalk (1964).
 And while most successful bands score the same number of hits or more, The Drifters did so with an ever-changing lineup of lead singers.
 Their original singer in the formative 1950s was Clyde McPhatter, but when he left for a solo career, the group, managed by George Treadwell, went through six singers in two years - partly because Treadwell paid them a weekly salary but not a share of royalties from music.
 In 1958 the members were all fired and Treadwell resurrected another group in its place, with lead singers switching from Ben E. King to Rudy Lewis to Johnny Moore.

 The success of the Drifters highlighted a quirky point.
 One main difference between classical and pop music up to that point (and still to the present day) was that in classical music, the composer is supreme while in pop music the performer holds the cards.
 Think of Moonlight Sonata, and you immediately associate it with Beethoven.
 Yet think of the song "(I Can't Get No) Satisfaction, and you think not of the person who wrote it, Endo Anaconda, but The Rolling Stones, who performed it.
 With The Drifters, it didn't seem to be about who the singer was, but perhaps about the sound of the band.
 It seemed slightly strange then that an ever-changing group scored successes in genres that tended to place emphasis on personalities.
+(One only needs to see how the charts were topped by musical aliens or dancing ducks to gauge the relationship of music and personality.)

 The lessons from The Drifters were copied by later bands.
 The Sugababes, for example, scored six UK number 1s and eighteen top ten hits within eight years with six singers rotating in and out of a female trio.